You are not allowed to use TAFDC benefits to pay for:

 - for the first offense, you will have to pay DTA back from your benefits for the amount of the purchase,

 - for the second offense, you will have to pay DTA back and lose your portion of the cash assistance grant for two months,

 - There is also a list of places that are not supposed to accept TAFDC benefits held on an EBT card.
-These include jewelry stores, rent-to-own stores, manicure shops, cruise ships, and tattoo parlors.
+These include jewelry stores, rent-to-own stores, manicure shops, cruise ships, tattoo parlors, and marijuana establishments.
 Massachusetts General Laws c.
 18, § 5J.
 The law does not provide for penalties for recipients whose benefits are accepted by an establishment in violation of this law, but DTA says that the penalties for making prohibited purchases with TAFDC benefits also apply if you use your EBT card at an establishment that is not supposed to accept it.
-Check with an advocate if that is a problem for you.
+Contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, if that is a problem for you.

 - You have a right to use your EBT card to make purchases outside Massachusetts if you wish.
 DTA may try to close your case if DTA thinks that a pattern of EBT purchases outside Massachusetts shows that you are no longer a resident of Massachusetts.
 DTA Operations Memo 2013-34 (July 26, 2013).
-Consult an advocate if this is a problem for you.
+Email [email protected] if this is a problem for you.